anatol/smart.go/README.md

 Currently this library support SATA, SCSI and NVMe drives.
 Different drive types provide different set of monitoring information and API reflects it.

+At this point the library works at Linux and partialy at MacOSX.
+We are looking for help with porting it to other platforms.

 ## Example

 Here is an example of code that demonstrates the library usage.